nplrkn/alsoran/documentation/design/Connection Management notes.md

 The NG-RAN node is also allow to add endpoints.
 So the other workers catch up by adding their own connections and sending RAN CONFIGURATION UPDATE.

 > When the configuration with multiple SCTP endpoints per NG-RAN node is supported and the NG-RAN node wants to add additional SCTP endpoints, the RAN configuration update procedure shall be the first NGAP procedure triggered on an additional TNLA of an already setup NG-C interface instance after the TNL association has become operational, and the AMF shall associate the TNLA to the NG-C interface instance using the included Global RAN node ID.

+There are a maximum of 32.
+See maxnoofTNLAssociations in NGAP ASN.1 - TS38.413.

 ## AMF support for multiple associations